 - Please note from the itinerary that this is generally an early-to-bed, early-to-rise trip.
-Two early mornings at Cerro Largo will be optional if you want to sleep in. - Oaxaca You'll need to make your own travel arrangements to get to and from Oaxaca.
+Two early mornings at Cerro Largo will be optional if you want to sleep in. - Travel to Oaxaca You'll need to make your own travel arrangements to get to and from Oaxaca.
 Please note that the trip begins in Oaxaca City (OAX) but ends in Puerto Escondido (PXM) on the Pacific coast.
 There are several airlines that serve Oaxaca City.
 You'll need to make the arrangements that work best for you.
 Please note that though airline schedules change, these suggested options have been used in the past.
 United usually has a very convenient direct flight from Houston to Oaxaca City, departing about 5:00 6 PM and arriving about 7:30 8:00 PM.
 American Airlines also has a direct flight from Dallas, departing about 6 PM and arriving about 9 PM.
 Otherwise you will most likely come through Mexico City (MEX) from where you'll take a short 1-hour flight to OAX.
 There are many good online services for arranging flights, and, as always, you can contact a travel agent.
-You'll want to arrive in Oaxaca no later than the evening of Tuesday, Jan.
-4. If you arrive early, the Hotel Azucenas will be expecting you, but you'll be on your own for dinner.
+You'll want to arrive in Oaxaca no later than the evening of Sunday, January 18.
+If you arrive early, the Hotel Azucenas will be expecting you, but you'll be on your own for dinner.

-For the return, there are several flights from Puerto Escondido (PXM) to Mexico City (MEX) on Aeromar usually departing around noon and 4:30 PM.
-There are also flights to MEX between noon and 2:40 PM with Interjet and Vivaaerobus.
+For the return, there are several flights from Puerto Escondido (PXM) to Mexico City (MEX) on Aeromar or Aeromexico usually departing around noon.
+There are also later flights to MEX between 2 and 5:30 PM with Vivaaerobus, Aeromexico, and Aeromar.
 Aeromar (www.aeromar.com.mx) is a partner with United and you can usually book the entire trip through United.
 If you take one of these flights, be sure that you have plenty of connection time in Mexico City for a return to the states.
 I've done these flights with all three airlines, and while most flights were on time, I've had a few delays of 30-60 minutes with each.
-After our morning outing, you'll have plenty of time to get to the airport in time for these flights on Jan.
-14. The later flight may make for a late return to the states, and an overnight in either Mexico City or Houston might make this easier.
+After our morning outing, you'll have plenty of time to get to the airport in time for these flights (11:30 AM or later) on Jan.
+28. The late afternoon flights may make for a late return to the states, and an overnight in either Mexico City or Houston might make this easier.
 If you have an interest in spending a night or two in Mexico City, there are many nice hotels and lots of interesting activities.
-The taxi to the PXM airport takes about 10 minutes and costs about 100 pesos.
+I recommend the Courtyard Marriott which you can walk to from Terminal 1.
+The taxi to the PXM airport takes about 10 minutes and costs about 200 pesos.